-(Will be removed) Convert point coordinates from barycentric to Cartesian
+(Not recommended) Convert point coordinates from barycentric to Cartesian

 XC = baryToCart(TR, SI, B)

 represents the barycentric coordinates with respect to its associated